 Jotform allows you to mark your form fields used to collect healthcare data and must be “protected.”
 This allows Jotform to enable additional services specific to HIPAA PHI fields.

-An important use-case for this feature is AutoResponder and Notification emails.
-You may know that email communication doesn’t guarantee a sufficient level of data security for HIPAA and any email which is containing protected health information (PHI) is a potential source of a data breach.
+An important use case for this feature is Autoresponder and Notification emails.
+You may know that email communication doesn’t guarantee a sufficient level of data security for HIPAA and any email which is containing PHI is a potential source of a data breach.
 On the other hand, email is the most important communication channel that keeps many businesses running.
-In Jotform HIPAA Compliant Forms, you can still use AutoResponder and Notification emails as before.
-The only difference is we will automatically remove the marked fields’ data from email content.
+With Jotform HIPAA compliance features available, you can still use Autoresponder and Notification emails as before.
+The only difference is that the HIPAA PHI fields’ data are automatically removed from the email.

 On your forms, each form element has a PHI switch.
 You can use this to switch between states.